-Most hearing-impaired people wait far too long before getting hearing aids and they have often forgotten what it is like to have normal hearing or near to normal hearing.
+Most people with hearing loss wait far too long before getting hearing aids and they have often forgotten what it is like to have normal hearing or near to normal hearing.
 Therefore, the ability to hear again and the many new “loud” sounds can be a bit overwhelming in the beginning.
 In fact, you must learn to hear again.

 - You cannot compare hearing aids with spectacles.
 When you use glasses for the first time, you see the difference right away, but with hearing aids you have to get used to hearing more and differently.
 Your ears work differently than your eyes.

-- It is a good idea to practise being a good hearing aid user.
-This means that you must keep wearing your hearing aid - do not put it away if it irritates you.
-You need to have a good and ongoing dialogue with your audiologist and supplier.
-The more you tell them about your experience using hearing aids, the better they can be fitted.
+- It is a good idea to practice being a good hearing aid user.
+This means that you must keep wearing your hearing aid - do not put it away if it irritates you in the beginning.
+The more you use your hearing aids, the better and earlier they will work for you.

-- Talk to other people who suffer from hearing problems and who use hearing aids.
+- Talk to other people who have a hearing loss and use hearing aids.
 They will most likely have a lot of experience for you to draw on.

 - It is a good idea to have an ongoing dialogue with your hearing care professional.
 The more you tell them about your experience using hearing aids, the better they can be fitted and adjusted so they match your needs.

 - Your hearing loss may develop over time, so it is a good idea to have a new hearing test carried out on a regular basis.